junxit/us-congress-bills-115/metadata.md

 - 2018-06-07 — Introduced in Senate
 - 2018-06-07 — Read twice and referred to the Committee on Environment and Public Works.
+- 2018-08-01 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2018-08-01 — Committee on Environment and Public Works.
+Reported by Senator Barrasso without amendment.
+Without written report.
+- 2018-08-01 — Committee on Environment and Public Works.
+Reported by Senator Barrasso without amendment.
+Without written report.
+- 2018-08-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 550.